 above you can see the steel ready to rust and make a mess.
 Remember you get what you pay for.

-The fireplace below has starfire installed.
+The fireplace below has Starfire Base Glass installed.
 Actually this is the fireplace of my Farmers Insurance agent.
 Nice job Adrian!

 You can leave the doors on or remove them.
 If you remove them you should hang on to them as you may want them back one day.